-With Christmas right around the corner, many of us will be getting ready for the season with decorations galore, a Christmas tree and our annual end-of-the-year photos.
+With Christmas right around the corner, many of us will be getting ready for the season with Christmas party preparation, a Christmas tree and our annual end-of-the-year photos.
 When it comes to sending Season’s Greetings, the best Christmas cards are the ones that include the entire family, even the four-legged members.

 As if it wasn’t hard enough to get everyone together for your holiday photo, including your pets can be even more of a challenge.
 Whether they’re full of energy, need to stay on a leash or heaven forbid they see a squirrel, there are many obstacles to overcome in order to capture a picture perfect moment with your furry friends.
 Although you may be weary about wrangling your dog into the Christmas portrait this year, once you get the shot, you’ll realize all the slobbery licks to the face were worth your while.
 As you gear up for the holidays, use these Christmas card ideas with dogs and our sleigh full of tips and tricks to get the paws-itively perfect family Christmas photos, including every family member!